adisharm-oss/TerpTracker-Backend/README.md

 9. Extracts and displays calorie and protein values

 ## Motivation
 UMD dining hall nutrition data isn’t always easy to access before eating.
-TerpTracker lowers this barrier by turning scattered web data into a simple, interactive workflow that helps students make more informed nutrition decisions.
+TerpTracker lowers this barrier by turning scattered web data into a simple, easy-to-use interface that helps students make more informed nutrition decisions.